VILLASframework/documentation/node/Configuration.md

 ## vectorize (integer) = 1 {#node-config-node-vectorize}

 This setting allows to send multiple samples in a single message to the destination nodes.
-Currently this is only supported by the `file` and `socket` node-types.

 The value of this setting determines how many samples will be combined into one packet.